QMSS-G5072-2023/restaurantapi_pyclient/restaurantapi_pyclient/usage summary/restaurantapi_pyclient.md

     -------------

-## Then if I want to sort nearby restaurants by ratings.
+## Then if you want to sort nearby restaurants by ratings.
+'sort_restaurants_by_ratings' is build upon the first function.
+After displaying the restaurants nearby, you can also redesign the list of the restaurants.
+This function helps you rank the restaurant nearby from highest ratings to lowest.

 ```python